 The Monk's Garden at St Edan's National School, Ferns, County Wexford, March 2021

 I first learned of ‘Visual Thinking Strategies’ as a teacher’s aid from a presentation given by art historian Karla Sanchez O’Connell in 2016.
 This has since become a vital element of my visual art workshops for children.

-Last Friday, to discuss the history of ploughing with The Junior Room, I projected a photograph of Ed Morrison’s field at The Harrow, Ferns, and asked, ‘What’s going on in this picture?’
+To discuss the history of ploughing with The Junior Room, I projected a photograph of Ed Morrison’s field at The Harrow, Ferns, ‘What’s going on in this picture?’
+I asked.

 Two boys nearly jumped out of their seats.
-We heard how the field had been sown with barley.
+They knew the field had been sown with barley.

 ‘How can you tell?’